picodata/sbroad/README.md

 ## Getting started

-First you need to have `rust`, `tarantool` and `cartridge-cli` CLI tools installed and available in your environment.
+First you need to have `rust`, `tarantool` and `cartridge-cli` CLI tools installed and available in your environment, plus some other development packages Sbroad depends on, including `openssl`, `libicu` and `libreadline`

 An example of the `sbroad` integration with Tarantool can be found in the `test_app` folder.
+Check out the separate [README.md](test_app/README.md) for using Sbroad with the test Cartridge application.

 ### Install as lua module

 ```bash
 tarantoolctl rocks --only-server https://download.picodata.io/luarocks/ install sbroad <version>
 ```
+(use one of the version numbers in [Tags](https://git.picodata.io/picodata/picodata/sbroad/-/tags))

 For a [Cartridge](https://github.com/tarantool/cartridge) application add the command above into `cartridge.pre-build` file and [sbroad roles](#cartridge-roles) into your role's dependencies (for example see [test_app](test_app/))